Bachelor of Arts (B.A.) in English

 What are your career paths?

-According to a 2018 report by BusinessInsider.com, top jobs for English majors are:
+According to a 2018 report by BusinessInsider.com, top jobs for English degree graduates are:

 - Sales account manager